kubernetes/community/contributors/design-proposals/node/node-fence.md

 ### Implementation
 #### Fence Controller
 The fence controller is a stateless pod instance running in cluster that supports fence.
-The controller contains two main loop: 1) identifies unresponsive nodes.
-2) following fence crds.
+The controller contains two main loop:
+1. Identifies unresponsive nodes.
+1. Following fence crds.

 First controller will trigger one executor job to live in cluster.